quicwg/multipath/draft-ietf-quic-multipath.md

 with MP_NEW_CONNECTION_ID frames {{mp-new-conn-id-frame}}.

 Each Connection ID is associated with a Path Identifier, as documented in {{mp-new-conn-id-frame}}.
-Multiple connection identifiers can be associated with the same path identifier.
+Multiple connection IDs can be associated with the same path identifier.

 Endpoints use Path Identifier to address a path in the multi-path control frames, such as PATH_ABANDON, PATH_STANDBY, and PATH_AVAILABLE frames.